MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/_shared/create-nodejs-docker-build-team-services.md

 1. Select **+ Add Task** to add another task to the build pipeline.
 From the displayed task catalog, select **Docker** task.
 Change the parameters for this task as follows:

    * **Azure subscription:** Select a connection from the list under **Available Azure Service Connections** or create a more restricted permissions connection to your Azure subscription.
-If you are using VSTS and if you see an **Authorize** button next to the input, click on it to authorize VSTS to connect to your Azure subscription.
+If you are using Azure Pipelines and if you see an **Authorize** button next to the input, click on it to authorize Azure Pipelines to connect to your Azure subscription.
 If you are using TFS or if you do not see the desired Azure subscription in the list of subscriptions, see [Azure Resource Manager service connection](../../library/connect-to-azure.md) to manually set up the connection.

    * **Azure Container Registry:** Select the Azure container registry that you created above.